mblayman/markwiki/markwiki/templates/MarkWiki/Settings.md

     Defaults to `file`.

+*   `GIT_ENABLED` - This allows to use a local git repository to version the pages of the wiki.
+It also then allows to view and revert a page to any old version if needed.

+    Defaults to `True`.

 ### Flask Settings Used By MarkWiki

 *   `DEBUG` - This is a debug flag.
 It is ***VERY IMPORTANT*** that this be set